ramrabadi/ramrabadi.github.io/README.md

 ## Description

-_This repo is used to host the static assests for personal website on Github Pages.
+_This repo is used to host the static assets for personal website on Github Pages.
 It uses Github Actions to automate workflow with npm for Node.js._

 ## Technologies Used